Useful MECP2 Resources for Researchers

 PMID: 11242117 [PubMed - indexed for MEDLINE]

-This mouse model will soon be available commercially through the Jackson Laboratories. http://jaxmice.jax.org/html/infosearch/pricelistframeset.html
+This mouse model and others can be sourced through the Jackson Laboratories.

 Chen RZ, Akbarian S, Tudor M, Jaenisch R.